Print media and publishing houses

 Strong printing industry

 - With over 300 printing companies, Berlin ranks alongside Hamburg, Frankfurt, and Munich as one of the most important locations for the printing industry in Germany.
-Major players include Bundesdruckerei GmbH and Axel Springer AG Druckhaus Spandau.
+Major players include Bundesdruckerei GmbH and the Axel Springer AG Druckhaus Spandau.

 News hub of international significance